Tabla de contenido

 Bob Glover defines “running economy” as how efficiently we use oxygen while running at a certain pace.
 That economy is influenced by factors such as running form, speed, and weight training.
 In other words, running with inefficient form will cause us to waste our energy and, therefore, keep us from performing well in the race or training.

-Improving our running form will not only help us use our energy in the best possible way but also prevent injuries that are often considered common in runners.
+Improving our running technique will help us use our energy efficiently and prevent injuries that are often considered typical of runners.

 Factors that help improve running economy